Naperville Cost of Living: Housing and Income Analysis 2024

 Discover the true cost of living in Naperville, IL.
-With a median income of $150,937, find out how this thriving suburb compares to Illinois market trends.
+With a median income of $150,937 and robust real estate, find out if this thriving suburb fits your budget.

 Naperville at a Glance